Bi8bo001/Bi8bo001.github.io/_pages/about.md

 # 👋 Welcome to My Site!

-Hello! 😊 I’m **Jingwen Yang (Anita)**, a second-year undergraduate at **The Hong Kong Polytechnic University**, majoring in **Data Science** in the Department of Applied Mathematics and minoring in **Computer Science** in the Department of Computing.
+Hello! 😊 I’m **Jingwen Yang (Anita)**, a second-year undergraduate at **The Hong Kong Polytechnic University**, majoring in **Data Science & Analytics** in the Department of Applied Mathematics and minoring in **Computer Science** in the Department of Computing.

 ## 🔬 Research Interests
 I’m passionate about **AI for Science**, **Explainable AI**, and **Computer Vision**.
 Currently, I am:
 - Collaborating with a PhD senior on **crystal structure prediction** using AI for Science and exploring **Explainable Graph Neural Networks (GNNs)** for scientific applications under the guidance of **Prof. Lin Wanyu**.
 - Working on a **vision-language model (VLM) for medical images** project under the guidance of **Prof. Yang Hongxia**, as part of a PhD-level coursework project.
+I'm also a **co-founder** of an **entrepreneurial AI project** that applies **computer vision** to revolutionize dance education.
+This project uses AI to segment dance videos (e.g., hip-hop, gesture dances), analyze rhythm, and generate structured teaching content.
+The aim is to create interactive, beginner-friendly tutorials, making dance learning accessible and innovating in the digital education space.

 ## 📩 Get in Touch
-I’m incredibly grateful for the mentorship and guidance I’ve received, and I’m eager to seek **research/internship opportunities** in **AI for Science** and **Computer Vision**—happy to connect!. 📄 [Download My CV](link-to-your-cv.pdf)
+I’m incredibly grateful for the mentorship and guidance I’ve received, and I’m eager to seek **research/internship opportunities** in **AI for Science** and **Computer Vision**—happy to connect!. 📄 [Download My CV](/Users/anita/Desktop/jingwen.yang.github.io-main/_pages/CV.pdf)

 # 🎖 Honors and Awards
-- *2021.10* Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- *2021.09* Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2024.06* Hall Academic Scholarship for top 3 students in GPA: [Dr. Kong Footcare Minyin Hall Scholarship 2023/24](/Users/anita/Desktop/jingwen.yang.github.io-main/_pages/MY_scholarship.pdf)
+- *2021.09* Research Scholarship: Undergraduate Research and Innovation Scheme[(URIS)](https://www.polyu.edu.hk/gs/ug-research/uris/approved-projects/?sc_lang=en) Scholarship 2024/25

 # 📖 Educations
 - *2023.09 - 2027.06 (expected)*, BSc (HONS) DATA SCIENCE & ANALYTICS, MINOR IN COMPUTER SCIENCE, Hong Kong Polytechnic University